All Episodes

 You want to hear the you want to hear.

-I mean, this is this is the epitome.
+I mean, this is the epitome.

-This is this is all you need to hear.
+This is all you need to hear.

-It's a montage once again of the drive-bys, all using the same word to describe Obama.
+It's a montage once again of the drive-bys all using the same word to describe Obama.

 This was during Monday and Tuesday.

-Uh just a bunch of these people.
+Just a bunch of these people.

-Bob Beckle, Russert, Brian Williams, Steve McMahon talking about Obama.
+Bob Beckle, Russert, Brian Williams, Steve McMahon, talking about Obama.

 This is on Monday and Tuesday.

-He's no longer a candidate, he's a movement.
+He's no longer a candidate.

-A movement that seems to be Barack Obama.
+The movement that seems to be Barack Obama.

-The generational movement.
+A generational movement.

-You know, Obama as a movement.
+We know Obama is a movement.

 This is a movement out there.